MohithChilakala/Spring-ec2-enable-ssl/README.md

 Add `spring-boot-starter-security` dependency in `pom.xml`

 Configure Security.
 Refer to [oficial documentation](https://docs.spring.io/spring-security/reference/reactive/integrations/cors.html).
 Make sure you add allowed origins for testing in local and also url of client hosting.

-Before going further test your api's, make sure there are no cors errors
+Before going further test your api's, ensure that there are no cors errors

 ### SSL Certificate Generation

-Open terminal and execute the following command `keytool -genkeypair -alias your-alias -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore your-keystore -validity 3650` Enter your-password and other fields.
+Open terminal and execute the following command.
+`keytool -genkeypair -alias your-alias -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore your-keystore -validity 3650` Enter your-password and other fields.
 Make a note of alias username and password